Parque Tangamanga

-Parque Tangamanga I and II are public parks in the city of San Luis Potosí.
+Parque Tangamanga I and II are public parks in the city of San Luis Potosí, Mexico.

 History

 Parque Tangamanga I was inaugurated in 1983 in the former Hacienda La Tenería.
-The Parque Tangamanga II was the old airport of the city, and turned into a park in 1985.
+Parque Tangamanga II was the old airport of the city, and was turned into a park in 1985.

 Parque Tangamanga I

-After Bosque de Chapultepec is the second largest urban park in Mexico.
-The park has 411 ha of area.
-The park is located in the south of city.
+Parque Tangamanga I is located in the south of the city.
+After Bosque de Chapultepec, it is the second largest urban park in Mexico at 411 ha.